How the Middle East crisis has affected sporting events and athletes

 ASIAN CHAMPIONS LEAGUE MATCHES POSTPONED

-Round of 16 clashes featuring Middle Eastern clubs in the Asian Champions League Elite in the first two weeks of March have been postponed until further notice.
+Round of 16 clashes featuring Middle Eastern clubs in the Asian Champions League Elite in the first two weeks of March have been postponed.

-Next week's quarter-final clashes in the Asian Champions League Two and the Asian Challenge League featuring clubs from the region are also postponed, the continental soccer body (AFC) said on Wednesday.
+Next week's quarter-final clashes in the Asian Champions League Two and the Asian Challenge League featuring clubs from the region are also postponed, AFC, the continental soccer body, said on Wednesday.

 TENNIS PLAYERS MEDVEDEV, RUBLEV STUCK IN DUBAI